Where To Stay In Chiang Mai: Our Favorite Areas & Hotels 2022

 The artistic décor will truly wow you and so will the delicious breakfast they offer each morning at their onsite restaurant.
 And to cover all of the bases when it comes to amenities, they also have a pool and an exercise room.
 How convenient, right?

 Travelers can choose between a premier suite or a manor suite at akyra Manor Chiang Mai.
 The hotel is just a short stroll from Nimman Road and has an infinity rooftop swimming pool.. what more could someone want?

-Well, on top of that, they have a rooftop bar and a high-end restaurant offering some of the most delicious food in the world.
+Well, on top of that, they have a rooftop bar and a high-end restaurant offering some of the most delicious fine dining in the world.
 Sip on an exotic cocktail as you feast on international cuisine.

 Things To Do In Nimmanhaemin

 Nimman Road is a popular shopping area in Chiang Mai that draws tourists and locals alike.
 You’ll find plenty of trendy restaurants with both Western and Thai cuisines as well as shops selling clothes to bring back home.